Dear White Staffers: 2020–2022: Meme account

 The account was created primarily to post memes, seeking to document the experiences of being a person of color in the disproportionately white environment of congressional staffing.
-In covering Dear White Staffers, The Bulwark highlighted a 2020 report from the Joint Center for Political and Economic Studies, which noted several racial disparities in Capitol Hill staffing: Black Americans comprised just 3% of senior-level Senate staffers and 2% of the Senate offices' chiefs of staff despite comprising 13% of the U.S. population, and people of color made up just 10% of senior-level Senate staffers despite making up 40% of the U.S. population.
-Dear White Staffers recounted to Politico that he has been confused for a valet attendant when taking part in congressional events with his employer, and has been treated differently than white staffers by United States Capitol Police.
-Staffers of color often feel that formal channels of complaint are not responsive to them for some negative experiences, such as frequent microaggressions.
+In covering Dear White Staffers, The Bulwark highlighted a 2020 report from the Joint Center for Political and Economic Studies, which noted several racial disparities in Capitol Hill staffing: black Americans comprised just 3% of senior-level Senate staffers and 2% of the Senate offices' chiefs of staff despite comprising 13% of the U.S. population, and people of color made up just 10% of senior-level Senate staffers despite making up 40% of the U.S. population.
+The manager of Dear White Staffers recounted to Politico that he has been confused for a valet attendant when taking part in congressional events with his employer, and has been treated differently than white staffers by the Capitol Police.
+Some staffers of color say that formal channels of complaint are not responsive to them for some negative experiences, such as frequent microaggressions.

-There is some disparity between Republican and Democratic Party congressional offices in the matter – writing for The Bulwark, Jim Swift attributes more of the blame in hiring disparities to Republicans, pinning most of the effect to the fact that Republicans are simply less likely to be black.
-Democratic offices have an informal "Rooney rule", which stipulates that at least one candidate of color should be considered for each position; Republicans do not have a similar rule.
+There is some disparity between Republican and Democratic Party congressional offices in the matter of hiring staffers of color – writing for The Bulwark, Jim Swift attributes more of the blame in racial hiring disparities to Republicans, pinning most of the effect to the fact that Republicans are simply less likely to be black.
+Democratic offices (at least in theory) have an informal "Rooney rule", which stipulates that at least one candidate of color should be considered for each position; Republicans do not have a similar rule.

 Dear White Staffers' first post was on January 30, 2020, depicting an image of a person putting on clown shoes; it was captioned "getting ready to get off at Cap South to make less than my white male counterparts".
 The account's name is a reference to Dear White People, a film and later a Netflix series about black students at a fictional university in the Ivy League.
 The memes continued for a couple of years; Dear White Staffers gained little traction until January 2022, when it was prompted to "get a thread going of horror stories driving your member of Congress around".
 The account's request for stories from its followers garnered a significant number of responses, which were reposted to Dear White Staffers under the condition of anonymity.